vmware/cloud-provider-for-cloud-director/README.md

 The above steps will install the Cloud Provider for Cloud Director into the user-provisioned Kubernetes cluster.

-## Documentation

-Documentation for the Kubernetes External Cloud Provider for VMware Cloud Director can be obtained here:
-* TBD

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute.

 ## License
 [Apache-2.0](LICENSE.txt)